 Our members have invested and continue to invest significant resources in developing and verifying diesel retrofit technologies for the whole range of in-use diesel engines currently operating in California, including on-road, off-road, and stationary sources.
 New diesel emission control products continue to be added to ARB's list of verified retrofit technologies.
-The number of Level 3 VDECS suitable for off-road vehicles has more than tripled in the past two years to a total of 12, including six passively regenerated Level 3 DPF devices.
-Recently one manufacturer has verified a Level 3 DPF + 40% NOx reduction technology based on HC-SCR/ Lean NOx catalysts for off-road applications.
+The number of Level 3 VDECS suitable for off-road vehicles has more than tripled in the past two years to a total of twelve, including six passively regenerated Level 3 DPF devices.
+Recently one manufacturer has verified a Level 3 DPF + 40% NOx reduction technology based on HC-SCR/Lean NOx catalysts for off-road applications.
+The number of on-road verified devices has also increased to a total of fifteen Level 3 VDECS and two Level 2 systems designed for the trucks and busses operating in California.
 Manufacturers are expected to verify even more passive and active filter technologies in the coming year for off-road applications to further expand the options available to fleet owners to comply with ARB's requirements.
 Several manufacturers are closely engaged in verifying urea-SCR retrofit technology with ARB for both on-road and off-road applications, and these efforts should lead to additional commercial, verified NOx reduction retrofit technologies.
-Manufacturers have made significant investments in re-verifying retrofit PM reduction technologies to the plus designation to comply with ARB's NO2 regulation.
-The costs to verify and commercialize retrofit technologies are significant, a single system often exceeds \$1 million.
-Given the substantial investment in verifying systems and delays in previous regulations retrofit manufacturers are extremely cautious in making the investment without clear direction in the marketplace.
-They rely on regulatory stability in order to continue making the necessary investments to meet the commercial needs in time for implementation.
+Beginning last year, tighter regulations on retrofit technology require lower NO2 emission from retrofit devices.
+In order to obtain a plus designation, a PM retrofit device can emit no more than 20% higher NO2 than the baseline engine-out emissions.
+In 2013, off-road VDECS manufacturers will be required to re-verify existing systems using the Non-Road Transient Combined (NRTC) test cycle.
+Manufacturers have made significant investments in reverifying retrofit PM reduction technologies to comply with changes to ARB's verification requirements.
+Furthermore, manufacturers are required to begin the in-use compliance portion of the verification process requiring removing devices from vehicles and testing.
+This phase of the verification process requires significant resources and added costs that manufacturers must bear at a time when their business has disappeared due to regulatory delays.
+The costs to verify and commercialize retrofit technologies are significant; a single system often exceeds \$1 million.
+Given the substantial investment in verifying systems and delays in previous regulations, retrofit manufacturers are extremely cautious in making the investment without clear direction in the marketplace.
+They rely on regulatory stability in order to continue making the necessary.